 Artistry in glass is your source for antique repair in Tucson

-Now you have a basic understanding of fixing your broken coffee mug (or cup!).
+Now you have a basic understanding of fixing your broken Coffee Cup vs Mug.
 It’s essential to use suitable glue or epoxy for the job, and it’s also crucial to be careful when using any of these products.
 If you’re unsure what kind of glue or epoxy is best, ask an expert.

 We hope this guide has been helpful, but please feel free to leave them in the comments below if you still have questions.

-Moreover, if you ended up deciding to buy a new double walled glass coffee mug.
-Then, it would help if you read our review article about the best double walled glass coffee mug of all time.
+Moreover, if you ended up deciding to buy a new double-walled glass coffee mug.
+Then, it would help if you read our review article about the Best Doubled Walled Coffee Mugs.